-If we're on a unit square, it's quite easy to choose a uniform placement of sample points, to dissect the region into subregions, and to determine the connections between sample points.
+If we're on a unit square, it's easy to choose sample points, to dissect the region into subregions, and to determine the connections between sample points.

-- The sample points or nodes tell us where the values are known. - The subregions or elements tell us over what extent that value is dominant. - The connections or triangulations tell us what elements can "trade" data.
+- Sample points or nodes tell where the values are known. - Subregions or elements are areas where a particular value dominates. - Connections or triangulations tell which elements can directly influence each other.